KhalilA93/UnhemmedEstore/public/images/README.md

-# Product Images for Clothing Store
+# Product Images for Unhemmed

-This directory contains product images for the clothing store.
+This directory contains product images for the Unhemmed clothing store.
 The following images are referenced in the mock data:

 ## Men's Products:
 - men-tshirt-white.jpg - White cotton t-shirt